compukidmike/Saintcon2019/README.md

 The IDE can be downloaded from ST here: https://www.st.com/en/development-tools/stm32cubeide.html

-The FPGA code was written using Icestudio https://icestudio.io/ It's a cross-platform IDE for Lattice ICE40 FPGAs The code is in SaintconFPGA.ice
+The FPGA code was written using Icestudio https://icestudio.io/ It's a cross-platform IDE for Lattice ICE40 FPGAs

+The FPGA code is in SaintconFPGA.ice